greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.3.1 Starbases

-Starbases never retreat from a solar systen because of their massive size.
+Starbases never retreat from a solar system because of their massive size.
 They are too slow to maneuver.

-If the Starbase was escorted into a solar system at the onset of combat, refer to Section 5.5 for handling orphaned assets.
+Refer to Section 5.5 for handling orphaned assets if a Starbase is abandoned by a fleeing Task Force.

-### 5\.3.2 Orphaned Fighters and Other Assets
+### 5\.3.2 Fighter Squadrons, Troop Transports, Merchant Marine Units, and Orbital Shipyards

-Orphaned fighter squadrons are scuttled if there is no carrier capacity available.
+Orphaned fighter squadrons are scuttled if there is no carrier capacity available for a retreat.

+Troop transports are captured and the Space Marines enslaved if their assigned escort fleet was destroyed or the transports were unescorted.

-Screened assets rejoin their surviving escort fleets.
-If the fleet was destroyed they are orphaned and captured as spoils of war.
+Merchant Marine Ships rejoin their original surviving escort fleets.
+If the fleet was destroyed or the ships were unescorted before combat, they are orphaned and captured as spoils of war.

+Like Starbases, Orbital Shipyards are too large to retreat in an orderly manner.
+They are scuttled.

-Both of these cases are null if 5.3.1 is in effect.
+This section is null if Section 5.3.1 is in effect.

 ## 5\.4 Space Combat